erinkelsey/monsters-rolodex/README.md

 ## Monsters Rolodex App

-A simple example app for React with classes, of .
+A simple example app for React, with classes, of a searchable rolodex of monsters.

 ## Install Dependencies